 - Hold public liability insurance.

-In order to keep the Cognitive Hypnotherapy Brand as clean as possible it is important that QCHPA members market themselves purely as Cognitive Hypnotherapists, along with some specialties that connect to it – like Confident Childbirth Practitioners and Project You coaches.
+In order to keep the Cognitive Hypnotherapy Brand as clean as possible, it is important that QCHPA members market themselves purely as Cognitive Hypnotherapists, along with some specialities that connect to it – like Confident Childbirth Practitioners and Project You coaches.

 The bottom line is we’re a Cognitive Hypnotherapy organisation proud to be one of the few approaches with peer-reviewed credibility, whose primary goal is promoting its benefits, not those of any other approach.